 On this upcoming trip, we hope to see this same channel and others like it.
 Take a look at this video from our 2009 trip to the Gullet Channel and you’ll see why it is such a magical place:

 Also please enjoy the slide show. . .

 Every voyage to Antarctica has offered me a life-changing moment.
 I have shared this with passengers on past trips, and they typically scratch their heads and say, “Sure,” with doubtful looks on their faces.
 By the end of the trip, I always have people come up to me to say, “You were right.”
 I love Antarctica so much that I even got married there in 2015.

 On this adventure, you can expect to see penguins, whales, a wide variety of birds, pristine landscapes, and impressive icebergs.

 Unlike many comparable expeditions, this trip is devoted entirely to the pursuit of photography.
 From the moment you arrive at your hotel in Punta Arenas until your final departure, everything will be provided for you.
 We are a small group.
 My goal is to be at the right place, at the right time, offering you an incredible photography experience.
 We will also have a team of world-class guides and expedition leaders.
 I will be available at any time to help you maximize your photographic opportunities.
-On shore, on the boat or in the zodiac I’ll help you see and capture the beauty that will be all around us.
-Back on ship I will help you with post processing, editing, and getting the most from the images you capture.
+Onshore, on the boat or in the zodiac I’ll help you see and capture the beauty that will be all around us.
+Back on the ship, I will help you with post-processing, editing, and getting the most from the images you capture.